 I am a Marie Sklodowska-Curie PhD fellow with the SeaChanges ITN.
 I use biomolecular archaeology methods including archaeogenomics and stable isotope analysis to explore the human impact on Atlantic herring populations in northern Europe.
 I focus specifically on the advent of the commercial herring industry in the North Sea and the Baltic, with a time depth of ~1200 years in the past.
 Within this project I am assessing the potential for anthropogenic impact on herring evolution and ecology, as well as the changing relationship between humans and the sea throughout dramatic societal changes.
 This involves collaboration with archaeologists around Europe, including the Netherlands, Poland, the UK, and Estonia, as well as within Norway.

 My research is driven by a desire to understand human culture and evolution in all its facets, including those beyond the human.

 Supervisor: Dr. Bastiaan Star (CEES, UiO)

-Co-Supervisor: Dr. James H. Barrett (Dept of Archaeology, University of Cambridge)
+Co-Supervisor: Dr. James H. Barrett (Department of Archaeology and Cultural History, NTNU)

 Prior Research and Education: